MW-was-taken/New-BrickPlanet-Clone/README.md

 # Note
 please star this and follow my profile, i am making a custom source 2023 BP but you skids are impatient so use this while waiting - Hurricane

+i also believe lrc has a backdoor someewhere idk but yeah remove it dont be a skid

 # Live site
 i mayyyy have this hosted live for people to play (no guarantees since i dont want to pay lmao)